URCS Measures of Excellence

 - With an annual budget of over $5 million, and research expenditures around $3.5M, URCS external funding averages around $200K/faculty member per year.
 While larger departments often have larger total budgets, per capita funding at Rochester is very strong.

 URCS Research facilities are by any measure outstanding (see separate page).
 Significant hardware donations in recent years have come from IBM, Intel, Microsoft, and Sun.
 Current department resources include a 32-processor IBM pSeries 690 (“Regatta”) machine, 8- and 16-processor SunFire multiprocessors, 32- and 128-core Sun Niagara machines.
-The department also enjoys easy access to a 672-core Linux cluster and a 1024-core IBM BlueGene/P machine at the University's Center for Research Computing.
+The department also enjoys easy access to a 672-core Linux cluster and a 1024-core IBM BlueGene/P machine at the University's Center for Integrated Research Computing.